xampany-code/dsba_thesis/README.md

-This repository contains files for the thesis work "A Comparative Analysis of Uplift Modelling Methods for Assessing Factors Affecting Customer Retention in E-grocery"
-Anna Gertsog, DSBA 204 group.
+This repository contains files for the thesis work "A Comparative Analysis of Uplift Modelling Methods for Assessing Factors Affecting Customer Retention in E-grocery" by Anna Gertsog, DSBA 204 group.